OluwadareLab/SpliceRead/README.md

 # SpliceREAD

-A deep learning framework for canonical and non-canonical splice site classification with synthetic data augmentation and SHAP-based interpretability.
+A deep learning framework for accurate classification of canonical and non-canonical splice sites using residual blocks and synthetic data augmentation.

 [See SpliceRead Wiki for Full Documentation on Installation and Usage](https://github.com/OluwadareLab/SpliceRead/wiki)